Oahu Surf 2

 Elevator security is never mentioned in remarks and is not reflected in the amenity checkboxes in any listing.
 This consistent absence indicates the building does not use keyed or fob-access elevators as a notable feature.

-I looked for key card access, fob access, card readers, and keycard entry.
-The public remarks only say the building has secured entry, which indicates security but does not confirm a card-based access system.
+I looked for explicit card/fob access language such as keycard entry or card reader access.
+The public remarks only say secured entry, which suggests some security but does not confirm a card-based system.

 Across 4 listings, there are no references to a security guard or on-site security staff.
 Given the repeated omission in both amenities and remarks, it's highly likely the building does not offer a staffed security guard service.